The possession, distribution, production, growing, and sale of recreational marijuana is illegal in Texas.

 You need to examine the third-party lab reports; check for the product’s potency and see if it’s not contaminated with pesticides, heavy metals, solvents, or bleaches; then you have hundreds of user reviews to read through, not to mention the company’s website to learn as much as possible about its manufacturing and testing practices.

 Feeling overwhelmed by just reading the above?
 Don’t worry, we’ve done the digging for you.
-After checking out over 30 deltas 8 brands and testing their products, we’ve picked out our two favorite companies that offer the best value for money.
+After checking out over 30 delta-8 brands and testing their products, we’ve picked out our two favorite companies that offer the best value for money.

 The Area 52 product line-up features formats like tinctures, gummies, vape carts, and pre-rolled joints infused with terpenes from various cannabis strains.